anushkabansal13/ecommerce-purchase-return-insights/README.md

 # 🛒 E-commerce Customer Purchase & Return Rate Analysis

-"An e-commerce company noticed increasing return rates and inconsistent revenue growth.
-My task was to analyze sales, identify top-selling and most-returned products, and provide actionable recommendations for improving revenue and reducing returns."
+An e-commerce company noticed increasing return rates and inconsistent revenue growth.
+My task was to analyze sales, identify top-selling and most-returned products, and provide actionable recommendations for improving revenue and reducing returns.

 A data analytics project to analyze customer purchases and return patterns in an e-commerce business.
 This project leverages **Excel**, **SQL**, and **Power BI** to deliver actionable insights on **sales performance**, **customer behavior**, and **product returns**.